Nunn-Lab-UW/proteomics-analysis-documentation/docs/dda_magnum.rst

    Edit the ``Magnum.conf`` file for your specific analysis.
 You can find detailed information about Magnum parameters at the `Magnum documentation <https://magnum-ms.org/param/index.html>`_.

 5. **Update** ``pipeline.config``
    Edit the ``pipeline.config`` file to set the parameters for the Nextflow workflow itself.
+More information about the Nextflow parameters can be found in the `workflow documentation <https://nf-openmod-dda.readthedocs.io/>`_.

 6. **Run the workflow**
    Execute the following script to start the workflow: